chrisdone/hell/readme.md

   Text.putStrLn name
 ```

-## More formal description
+### More formal description

-The language is a DSL, it's the simply-typed lambda calculus, plus
+The language is a simply-typed lambda calculus, plus some syntactic
-some syntactic sugar and some primitives that can be polymorphic (but
+sugar and some primitives that can be polymorphic (but require
-require immediately applied type applications).
-Recursion is not
+immediately applied type applications).
+Recursion is not supported.
-supported.

 Polymorphic primitives such as `id` require passing the type of the
 argument as `id @Int 123`.
 You cannot define polymorphic lambdas of